 Golf Handicap Card Rates from only £9.99 click here

-On joining The Golf Club Great Britain you will be able to obtain an Internationally recognised golf handicap.
+When you become a member of The Golf Club Great Britain, you will be able to obtain an Internationally recognised golf handicap card and certificate.

 The handicap will be updated every time you play, all you have to do is email (as pdf or jpg file attachment) post or fax your signed card and we will update your golf handicap.